Close Search

 Bring your students on a field trip to our beautiful theater to see a live performance of the music, dance, and storytelling of cultures from around the world!

 Live Performances at Symphony Space are held on the days listed below from 11am to 12:15pm.
-The performances are approximately 60 minutes long, and can be attended in-person or via livestream.
+The performances are approximately 60 minutes long, and can be attended in-person.

 Resource Guides are provided to all participating teachers to prepare your students for the performance.
 These guides include performance descriptions, as well as suggested activities to engage with before and after the performance.
 Each activity has a link to a Google Slide presentation that teachers can use to facilitate the activities in English and Spanish.